2020 Detroit Lions season: Week 13: at Chicago Bears

 In week 13, the Lions visited their divisional rivals, the Chicago Bears, for a rematch of week 1, in Darrell Bevell's debut as interim head coach.
 The Bears scored nine points in the first quarter via a 45-yard field goal by Cairo Santos and a 13-yard touchdown run from David Montgomery.
 The Lions responded with a three-yard touchdown run from Adrian Peterson.
 The teams exchanged touchdowns in the second quarter via a five-yard touchdown run from Cordarrelle Patterson for the Bears and a 49-yard touchdown pass from Matthew Stafford to Quintez Cephus for the Lions.
 The Bears extended their lead via a four-yard touchdown run from Montgomery, making the score 23–13 in favor of Chicago at half-time.
 The Lions scored the only points of the third quarter via a nine-yard touchdown pass from Stafford to Jesse James.
 The Bears extended their lead in the fourth quarter via an 11-yard touchdown pass from Mitchell Trubisky to Cole Kmet.
 The Lions responded with a 25-yard touchdown pass from Stafford to Marvin Jones.
 With under two minutes left in the game, Trubisky was sacked by Romeo Okwara at the Bears nine-yard line, causing a fumble that was recovered by Detroit's John Penisini.
 On the ensuing possession, the Lions scored via a five-yard touchdown run from Peterson.
 The Lions' defense held off the Bears on the next possession, making the final score 34–30 in favor of Detroit.
 With the win, the Lions snapped a five-game losing streak to the Bears dating back to week 11 of 2017.

-This would also be their last win until week 13 of the 2021 season, 364 days later.
+This was their last win until week 13 of the 2021 season, 364 days later.
+This is also Matthew Stafford’s final win as Detroit Lion.